 Performance Details:

-- Sundays through Saturdays
+• Sundays through Saturdays

-- 11:45 AM, 12:45 PM, 1:45 PM, 3:25 PM, 4:30 PM and 6:35 PM
+• 11:45 AM, 12:45 PM, 1:45 PM, 3:25 PM, 4:30 PM and 6:35 PM

-- 20-minute performances
+• 20-minute performances

 Disney Pro Tip: Unless you’re taking pictures and need the daylight, save time in the evening to listen to the Storytellers when crowds are lower.

-Taste the Treats at the Holiday Kitchens
+Try Holiday Treats at the Festival Kitchens

 Holiday foods from around the world?
 Yes, please.
 With cookies, cakes, candies, and the coziest holiday feasts, the food is a must-do.
 Each Holiday Kitchen is themed to its respective country and you’re sure to find something to try in each country.
 In America you’ll get a Christmas dinner, in Italy you’ll get fruitcakes, and there’s a whole kitchen booth just for cookies.
 Check out the Festival of Holidays Menus for a lineup of Epcot Festival of Holidays treats.